 Similarly – while it’s a little mean – you could plant some dog repellant plants that dogs may not be big fans of.

 Of course you don’t want to plant anything to purposely hurt a dog or make them sick, but some dense shrubs or shrubs with thorns may be enough to deter dogs looking for a convenient potty spot.
+Also, if you know that dogs are using your yard as a bathroom, you should probably at least consider using a dog-friendly fertilizer to avoid harming the four-footers.

 Don’t Use Potentially Harmful Deterrents